A September Adventure to Remember

 What to do in Phang Nga?

-A trip out to Phang Nga Bay with any reputable tour company such as Simba Sea Trips will have you swimming at stunning secluded beaches, exploring amazing caves with their stalagmite and stalactite sculptures on display, kayaking in and around beautiful natural cathedral-like hongs and dining at authentic family run, Thai restaurants.
+A trip out to Phang Nga Bay with Simba Sea Trips will have you swimming at stunning secluded beaches, exploring amazing caves with their stalagmite and stalactite sculptures on display, kayaking in and around beautiful natural cathedral-like hongs and dining at authentic family run, Thai restaurants.

 Animal lovers are also very well catered for at Phang Nga Bay.
 On a typical day, you can expect to see a vast array of up to 88 different species of birdlife.
 From sea eagles to Brahminy kites, hornbills, rare woodpeckers, kingfishers and swallows.
 The areas mangroves bring an abundance of wildlife.
 The remainder of the land is dense, lush green jungle covering all the remaining islands also rich in wildlife.
 Inside Koh Panak hong you can expect to see walking fish and monkeys if you stay quiet.
 Other animals of note that can be found are dugongs, the endangered white-hand gibbon and the black finless porpoise.
 Fish life is also prevalent with over 80 species recorded also.